Neighborhood Attention Transformer: Introduction

-In late 2020, Vision Transformer (ViT)~\cite{dosovitskiy2020image} was proposed as an image classifier using only a Transformer Encoder operating on an embedded space of image patches, mostly for large-scale training.
-A number of other methods followed, attempting to increase data efficiency~\cite{touvron2021training,yuan2021tokens,el2021xcit,hassani2021escaping}, eventually making such Transformer-like models the state of the art in ImageNet-1k classification (without pre-training on additional large-scale dataset such as JFT-300M).
-These high-performing attention-based methods are all based on Transformers, which were originally intended for language processing.
-Self-attention has a linear complexity with respect to the embedding dimension (excluding linear projections), but a quadratic complexity with respect to the number of tokens.
+These high-performing Transformer-like methods are all based on Self Attention (SA), the basic building block in the original Transformer~\cite{vaswani2017attention}.
+SA has a linear complexity with respect to the embedding dimension (excluding linear projections), but a quadratic complexity with respect to the number of tokens.
 In the scope of vision, the number of tokens is typically in linear correlation with image resolution.
-As a result, higher image resolution results in a quadratic increase in complexity and memory usage in models strictly using self-attention, such as ViT.
-This has been one of the problems that prevented such models from being easily applicable to downstream vision tasks, such as object detection and semantic segmentation, in which image resolutions are usually much larger than classification.
-Another problem is that convolutions benefit from inductive biases such as locality, translational equivariance, and 2-dimensional neighborhood structure, while dot-product self attention is a global 1-dimensional operation by definition.
-While MLP layers in vision transformers are local and translationally equivariant, the rest of those inductive biases have to be learned with large sums of data~\cite{dosovitskiy2020image} or advanced training techniques and augmentations~\cite{touvron2021training,yuan2021tokens,hassani2021escaping}.
+As a result, higher image resolution results in a quadratic increase in complexity and memory usage in models strictly using SA, such as ViT.
+The quadratic complexity has prevented such models from being easily applicable to downstream vision tasks, such as object detection and segmentation, in which image resolutions are usually much larger than classification.
+Another problem is that convolutions benefit from inductive biases such as locality, and the 2-dimensional spatial structure, while dot-product self attention is a global 1-dimensional operation by definition.
+This means that some of those inductive biases have to be learned with either large sums of data~\cite{dosovitskiy2020image} or advanced training techniques and augmentations~\cite{touvron2021training,hassani2021escaping}.

-Local attention modules were therefore applied to alleviate this issue.
-Swin~\cite{liu2021swin} was one of the first hierarchical vision transformers based on local self attention.
-Its design and the shifted-window self attention allowed it to be easily applicable to downstream tasks, as they made it computationally feasible, while also boosting performance through the additional biases injected.
-HaloNet~\cite{vaswani2021scaling} also explored a local attention block, and found that a combination of local attention blocks and convolutions resulted in the best performance, due to the best trade-off between memory requirements and translational equivariance.